paulkennethkent/projectresponsive/_projects/2015-07-01-kerboodle-support-website.md

 I created a sidebar nav which responsively becomes a top nav when the browser resizes.

-Once the website was created we then transferred all the compiled code onto the Alterian which is the company choice of content management system.
+Once the website was created we then transferred all the compiled code onto Alterian which is the company choice of content management system.

 ### Technology